Fabric-Labs/polyester-sdk-python/README.md

 Rows marked **No** are intentional for API-key SDKs (use the TypeScript browser client for wallet login and session MFA).

+Rows marked **Yes** mean that an SDK wrapper exists; deployment authorization still applies.
+In particular, whiteboard/social-verification and some layout/polychart routes may require a JWT session or may not be mounted.
+Subscription-token requests for API-key, policy, subaccount, and address-book administration channels may return `401` where those channels are not enabled for API-key principals.
+Normal order, balance, trade, trigger, and transfer market-making flows are separate.

 Full cross-language comparison:
 [SDK capability matrix](https://polyester.ai/docs/developer-docs/getting-started/sdk-capability-matrix).
 <!-- sdk-capabilities:end -->